 The Experimental Hatching Project

 On Saturday, December 19, 2009 the club moved its spare hatching tank into the spillway of the McConnellsville dam.
-The club will be conducting an experiment over the winter to see if the water quality in the West Branch of Fish Creek is suitable to hatch Atlantic salmon.
-About 3000 Atlantic salmon eggs will be placed in our old hatching tank which has been modified for this purpose.
+The club conducted an experiment over the winter to see if the water quality in the West Branch of Fish Creek is suitable to hatch Atlantic salmon.
+About 3000 Atlantic salmon eggs was placed in our old hatching tank and the fish did really well.
+On July 11, 2010 the fish was removed and placed in the West Branch of Fish Creek

 McConnellesville Dam